Gabester0/TicTacToe/README.md

 > - Different sound for losing player?
 > - Move LocalGame and RandomGame to src?
 Or a views or pages folder?
 > - Create of victory folder inside components for ConfettiCannon.js and confettiDot
+> - Game numbers need to be a comma separated string of numbers to handle multi-digit game numbers (currently only single digit is used so games can only go up to nine before code will break.
+Game number 10 will be read as game number 0)

 ### - Pre-Deployment Items: